hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   (Required)
   Specifies the "time-to-live" duration for an associated resource.
 The resource expires if it is not active for a period of ttl.
-  If ttl is not set, the associated resource never expires.
+  If ttl is set to "", the associated resource never expires.
   A duration in seconds with up to nine fractional digits, terminated by 's'.
   Example - "3.5s".